Obsessive-Compulsive Disorder: When Unwanted Thoughts or Repetitive Behaviors Take Over

 - Fear of losing control over one’s behavior

 - Unwanted, forbidden, or taboo thoughts involving sex, religion, or harm

 - Desire to have things symmetrical or in perfect order

-Compulsions are repetitive behaviors that a person feels the urge to do in response to an obsessive thought.
+Compulsions are repetitive behaviors a person feels the urge to do, often in response to an obsession.
 Common compulsions include:

 - Excessive cleaning or handwashing

 - Ordering or arranging items in a particular, precise way

 - Repeatedly checking things, such as that the door is locked or the oven is off

 - Praying or repeating words silently